photon1503/az-native/labs/lab-04/readme.md

 # Lab 04 - Stateful Microservices using Azure Functions

 In this lab you will create a stateful microservice using Azure Functions.
-The microservice will be used to create a customer account using a function abroach.
+The microservice will be used to create a customer account using a functional approach.
 It will offer the following operations:

 - GetBalance
 - Deposit / Withdraw